gnull/sca-playground/strcmp-attack/README.md

 To avoid that one may use tools like `cpupower` to set CPU frequency to a constant value or, alternatively, disable frequency scaling in BIOS.

+Also, measures like increasing the process priority with the `nice` program, shutting down the `Xorg` server and putting down network interfaces have helped me to reduce standard deviation of the measurements 1.5-2 times.